shelllbw/jsstl-examples/README.md

 From the point of view of formal verification, the formation of patterns is an inherently spatio-temporal phenomenon, in that the relevant issue is how the spatial organisation of the system changes over time.

 ### Building the classes
+To build the this classes open a console and enter in the directory 'jsst-examples/patters'.
+After that use Maven to build the required classes:

+'''
+mvn clean verify
+'''

 ### Running the experiments.